ganbuan/CyberNotebook/README.md

 Note: this scan will not work in most modern networks

-These scans can be used to discover and map firewall rules:
+These scans can be used *to discover and map firewall rules*:

 | Scan Type | Command |
 | :------: | :-----: |